Raziel7893/WindowsGSM.Brink/README.md

 - +set si_maxPlayers $ServerMaxPlayer
 - +set net_serverDedicated 1
 - +set fs_savepath ./

+### Config
+- to adjust configs either bo to Server Files (clock on Browse => Server Files), got to base and adjust autoexec.cfg
+- or add variables to WindowsGSM by clicking Edit Config and modifing the last box Server Start Param
+- to set a password modify si_needpas

 ### Not having an full IPv4 adress ( named CCNAT or DSL Light )